ibawt/eightfoot/README.md

 8. Visit [http://localhost:3000](http://localhost:3000) and log in with your GitHub account credentials

 Try not testing it against any majorly sensitive repos right now!!

+### TODO:

+ - Cull issues that are closed and not opend after signifant time?
+ - Display branch status ci for PR's